yumeng5/Spherical-Text-Embedding/README.md

 We provide a shell script ``run.sh`` for compiling the source file and training embedding.

+**Note: When preparing the training text corpus, make sure each line in the file is one document/paragraph.**

 ### Hyperparameters

 Invoke the command without arguments for a list of hyperparameters and their meanings: